JUNGLE TARPON Reserve – Experience Fly Fishing for Giant Tarpon Like You Never Have Before

 The town is little but a ranching settlement in the middle of the jungle, but there are several diverse eating options to be sampled over the course of the week, and anglers will have no shortage of interesting local dishes and cold beverages to enjoy after their days stalking tarpon.
-There is also a local supermarket stocking basic supplies such as snacks, drinks, toiletries and other necessities.
+There is also a local supermarket stocking basic supplies such as snacks, drinks, beer and limited spirits, toiletries and other necessities.

 TAckle and Gear

-The tarpon are very large (60-200 lbs) and require 12 weights to tire them quickly before release.
-Floating lines work best in most scenarios as we hunt the tarpon across the flooded delta, but interchangeable sink tips or full sinking lines can also be very useful if tarpon are in some of the river’s deeper pools or as the day heats up.
+The tarpon are very large (20-200 lbs) and require 12 weights to tire them quickly before release.
+Floating lines work best in most scenarios as we hunt the tarpon across the flooded delta, but sink tip lines can also be very useful if tarpon are in some of the river’s deeper pools or as the day heats up.
 Having 2 rods with both a floating line and a sink tip rigged onboard is preferred so that each fishing scenario can be efficiently handled.
 If you’d like to bring a 3rd line we also often use intermediates when tarpon are feeding in the river.
 On some windless hot days, tarpon sun themselves on the surface of the glassy lagoons.
-In these conditions canoes can be a great way to stalk the fish and delicately present a fly, and slightly lighter 10 weight floating rods/lines can be a great tool to have.
+In these conditions slightly lighter 10 weight floating rods/lines can be a great tool to have.
 Leaders are pretty standard tapered with shock tippet to 80-100 lbs.
 We also ask anglers to incorporate a piece of 20-40 lb. class tippet into their leader system so that if a tarpon runs through some branches or submerged logs we have the ability to break them off and not damage the fish.